laravel/docs/eloquent-mutators.md

 > **Warning**
 > Enum casting is only available for PHP 8.1+.

-Eloquent also allows you to cast your attribute values to PHP ["backed" Enums](https://www.php.net/manual/en/language.enumerations.backed.php).
+Eloquent also allows you to cast your attribute values to PHP [Enums](https://www.php.net/manual/en/language.enumerations.backed.php).
 To accomplish this, you may specify the attribute and enum you wish to cast in your model's `$casts` property array:

     use App\Enums\ServerStatus;